rmin2000/adv_tracing/README.md

 ## Pipeline
 ### Pretraining
 Use the following script to generate the pre-trained ResNet18 model on CIFAR-10 dataset.
+For Tiny-ImageNet, you may need to download the dataset from this [link](http://cs231n.stanford.edu/tiny-imagenet-200.zip) and move the data to your data directory.
 ```
 python train_base_model.py --model_name ResNet18 --dataset_name CIFAR10
 ```